cfnz/muirwik/README.md

 There now is a better supported and faster developed version of a MUI wrapper which is now part of the kotlin wrapper project itself.

-Anyone new (or old), check out [kotlin-mui](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-mui).
+Anyone new (or old) to Muirwik should check out [kotlin-mui](https://github.com/JetBrains/kotlin-wrappers/tree/master/kotlin-mui).

-Kotlin-mui started of quite type unsafe, for example, lots of props were strings rather than enums and didn't immediately appeal.
-However, just over a week or so ago (at time of writing), the props now appear to be typed and the thing is developing quite fast.
-I am probably going to head that way myself, and put in any effort over there rather than what would seem a rather futile effort of supporting Muirwik here.
+Kotlin-mui started of quite type unsafe, for example, lots of props were strings rather than enums, and it didn't immediately appeal.
+However, just over a week or so ago (at time of writing), props now appear to be moving to typed versions, not all yet, but things seem to be developing quite fast.
+Muirwik tried to be quite type safe, introducing new types if required and using function parameters to enforce required props.
+The kotlin-mui wrappers are more strictly aligned to the MUI project js (since they are an automated build from the js source, that makes sense).
+However, unlike the js IDE support, you don't get prompted for required props, for example, in Kotlin code.
+So it still has its pros and cons.

-This is particularly because if we want to use the non legacy version of the latest wrappers, it would mean lots of code changes in existing apps... so may as well change it to the new kotlin-mui wrappers at the same time.
+However, because of the speed of development and support, I am probably going to head that way myself, and put in any major new effort over there rather than what would seem a rather futile effort of updating Muirwik to the now non legacy version of the Kotlin wrappers.
+This is particularly because if we want to use the non legacy version, it would mean lots of code changes in existing apps... so may as well change it to the new kotlin-mui wrappers at the same time.

-Muirwik version 0.10.1 has been migrated to the latest legacy kotlin wrapper at time of writing but won't be migrating to the non-legacy version unless someone wants to take that on (which given the kotlin-mui wrapper would seem unlikely).
+Muirwik version 0.10.1 has been migrated to the latest legacy kotlin wrapper at time of writing but I don't see it migrating to the new non-legacy version unless someone wants to take that on (which given the kotlin-mui wrapper project mentioned, would seem unlikely).

 ## Material UI (or MUI) Version 5 Notes